 This process is called risk assessment.
 Where you have five or more employees, the risk assessment should be written down.

 Worker involvement is an important part of managing health and safety.
 Your workers are often the best people to understand the risks and help find solutions.
 They can also tell you if some solutions are not working in the way you had planned.
-In addition to the information on the Health and safety made simple site, the worker involvement pages also contain helpful information.
+In addition to the information on the Health and safety basics for your business site, the worker involvement pages also contain helpful information.
 Through worker involvement, you can act together to reduce accidents and ill health within the workplace.